ofiwg/libfabric/man/fi_getinfo.3.md

 *FI_RMA_EVENT*
-: Requests that an endpoint support the generation of completion events when it is the target of an RMA and/or atomic operation.
+: Requests that an endpoint support the generation of completion events or counter updates when it is the target of an RMA and/or atomic operation.
   This flag requires that FI_REMOTE_READ and/or FI_REMOTE_WRITE be enabled on the endpoint.

 *FI_TRIGGER*